ixa-ehu/ixa-pipe-wikify/README.md

 pipeline](http://ixa2.si.ehu.es/ixa-pipes) developed by the [IXA NLP Group](http://ixa.si.ehu.es/Ixa).

-Providing that a DBpedia Spotlight Rest server for a given language is running, the *ixa-pipe-wikify* module takes NAF (with 'wf' elements) as input and performs Wikification for your language of choice.
+Providing that a DBpedia Spotlight Rest server for a given language is running, the *ixa-pipe-wikify* module takes a [NAF document](http://wordpress.let.vupr.nl/naf/) containing *wf* and *term* elements as input and performs Wikification for your language of choice.

 ### Module contents